 It might seem like an oxymoron, but there are plenty of us out there who live for fashion.
 We want to make good, sustainable choices about the things we buy, including our clothing and accessories.
 Those of us who follow trends in fashion and pour over those high-end glossies know that fashion isn’t always environmentally or morally pristine.
-Designers and fashion brands make mistakes and missteps all the time.
+Designers and fashion brands make mistakes and misstep all the time.
 You probably do your research and try to make good choices when it comes to the brands you purchase.

 Full Disclosure: This page may contain sponsored or affiliate links which means that when you click on these links and/or buy something, I may earn a little commission but it does not affect you in any way.
 I only recommend products I myself love, know about and/or have purchased before.
 I may have been gifted some items for review but please note that all of the opinions are 100% my own 😊 Here is my full disclaimer

 I personally would love to be more sustainable when it comes to my clothing and love of fashion.
 I had not really paid much attention to any of this before so I am slowly trying to increase both my knowledge and actions.
 One thing that I do consciously do is repurpose and re-wear my old outfits/ clothes even years later.
-I do, however, love buying new clothes (most people do, right!) but I definitely have outfits that I have worn for many years and can still wear them now.
-I do need to purchase some new outfits but I make sure they are very versatile, flexible, and include a lot of “basics” to help me set up a capsule wardrobe that I can mix and match to wear throughout the year!
+I do, however, love buying new clothes (most people do, right!) but I definitely have outfits that I have worn for many years and can still wear now.
+I do need to purchase some new outfits but I make sure they are very versatile, and flexible, and include a lot of “basics” to help me set up a capsule wardrobe that I can mix and match to wear throughout the year!